datatribe-collective/autoliina/README.md

 # autoliina
-MD content convertion to PDF and Social Media Websites
+MD content conversion to PDF and Social Media Websites